thesis/valkyrie/README.md

 brew install npm
 ```

-You can start Valkyrie locally by running:
+You can start Heimdall locally by running:

 ```
-$ bin/valkyrie
+$ bin/heimdall
 ```

 You'll see some start up output (it can get pretty verbose - `npm i` is run at
 this time) and a prompt:

-`valkyrie>`
+`heimdall>`

-Then you can interact with Valkyrie.
+Then you can interact with Heimdall.
 If you don't know where to start, try
 typing `?help`:

 ```
-valkyrie> ?help
+heimdall> ?help
-valkyrie> Shell: I can do a lot of things!
+heimdall> Shell: I can do a lot of things!
 Which would you like to know more about?
 You can say:
 ```

 (followed by a list of available commands)